Jacob Lorhard: Biography

 Lorhard was born in Münsingen, in the Duchy of Württemberg.
 He studied at the University of Tübingen.
 In 1603 he became Rector of the Gymnasium in St. Gallen.
 In 1606 he published Ogdoas Scholastica, which contains the word "ontologia" - probably appearing for the first time ever in a book.
 He uses "Ontologia" synonymously with "Metaphysica".
 The following year he received the offer of becoming Professor of Theology at the University of Marburg from Landgrave Maurice of Hesse-Kassel.
 Rudolph Göckel was also professor in Marburg in logic, ethics, and mathematics at this time.
 Lorhard and Göckel probably met one or several times during 1607 sharing their views with one another.
 For whatever reason, his stay in Marburg was brief and he soon returned to his former position in St. Gallen.
 Lorhard died on 19 May 1609.

 In 1613, a second edition of Lorhard's book appeared under the title Theatrum Philosophicum.
 In this edition, however, the word "ontologia" does not appear on the front cover although has been retained inside the book.
 In the same year the term did appear in Göckel's Lexicon Philosophicum (p.
-16), where it is mentioned briefly as follows: "ontologia, philosophia de ente" (i.e., "ontology, the philosophy of grafting").
+16), where it is mentioned briefly as follows: "ontologia, philosophia de ente" (i.e., "ontology, the philosophy of being").

 Lorhard was influenced by Peter Ramus, who set about transforming dialectical reasoning into a single method of pedagogical logic supplemented by diagrammatical tools.
 Lorhard follows Ramus in believing that the students will gain a deeper understanding of the ontological truths through considering such diagrams.
 This became a very influential view on education across Europe, influencing the Danish professor Jens Kraft who used these techniques in a school for young people expected to become national leaders.
 Kraft thought that a deeper understanding of ontological truths would help the students becoming better people ethically as well as having a better understanding of the world.

 He was more directly influenced by Clemens Timpler of Heidelberg, whose Metaphysicae systema methodicum was published in Steinfurt in 1604.
 Lorhard followed Timpler by defining ontology as “the knowledge of the intelligible by which it is intelligible”.
 This emphasis on the intelligibility of the world as essential for metaphysics is central to Lorhard’s ontology.
 By formulating ontology as concentrated on the knowledge by means of which we can understand the world it offers a description of the very foundation of scientific activity.